-- 20. Advertisements will be factual about the services and products offered.
+19. All advertisements will be factual about the services and products offered.
 Any descriptions and claims will not be misleading, either directly or by implication, about the services and products offered or about their suitability for the purpose recommended.
-The following practices are prohibited: - a.
-Direct or indirect mass marketing such as telemarketing or letter box mailing to provide services to eligible customers. - b.
-The use of testimonials referring to customers or to services provided by a clinic. - c.
-The use of the term WCB, Saskatchewan Workers' Compensation Board, or the WCB's logos or graphic representations, in advertising, publications or any other public representation.
+The following practices are prohibited:

+- (a) Direct or indirect mass marketing such as telemarketing or letter box mailing to provide services to eligible customers. - (b) The use of testimonials referring to workers or to services provided by a clinic. - (c) The use of the terms "WCB", "Saskatchewan Workers' Compensation Board", other term a reasonable person would consider to be in reference to WCB or the WCB's logos or graphic representations or otherwise making any other representation that a reasonable person may consider to be affiliated with the WCB, in advertising, publications or any other public representation without the prior written consent of the WCB.